allaremean/La-Liga-API/README.md

 ## Unique Design Decisions
 ### Team Acronyms as Primary Keys
-Instead of using numeric IDs, teams use their **acronym as the primary key** and macthes use the combination of these names for their primary key.
+Instead of using numeric IDs, teams use their acronym as the primary key and macthes use the combination of these names for their primary key.
 Example:RMA - Real Madrid
 BAR - Barcelona
 ATM - Atletico Madrid
 Example match:
 HomeTeam: RMA
 AwayTeam: BAR
-Match: RMABAR, BARRMA
+Match: RMABAR

 ### Dynamic League Table
-The standings table is **not stored permanently in the database**.
+The standings table is not stored permanently in the database.
 Instead, it is **calculated dynamically** using match results:
 Statistics calculated include:
 - Matches Played